microsoft/AdaptiveCards/specs/AdaptiveCardsXamarinSpec.md

 ## Breaking changes

-There is one big breaking change to be introduced in the iOS platform due to the Xamarin bindings having a direct relationship with the name of the library, which requires changing the library name from ACFramework to AdaptiveCards.
+No breaking changes should be introduced as the native platforms' code is only consumed and projected into C#.
+We had a concern over introducing one due to having to rename the C++ umbrella header for runnning the Sharpie application, but the change can be reverted:

-Besides that, no breaking changes should be introduced as the native platforms' code is only consumed and projected into C#.
+> ...
+A general rule is that as long as the class and selector names are unchanged, you can do whatever you need to get sharpie to get it parse.
+Renaming headers, moving headers around, and then revert it once you get a solid parse.
+In the end the binding stack does not interact with headers once sharpie is done.
+We the class and selector names during runtime.

 ## Test Plan